sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 This ESDC Policy acts as the authoritative means under which all projects and programmes within ESDC are managed.
 The [Project Lifecycle framework (PMLC)](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/02-05G-271E-ProjectLifeCycle-v4.0.pdf) is used to guide the management of projects, according to their classification in size (which is based on cost, risk, capability, and complexity though it is fair to say the cost variable carries more weight than the others).

-In the PMLC, a **small** IT project (one that is between $500k and $2.5M in cost) is expected to produce between 21 and 34 project management artefacts, requires between 48 and 54 project management activities, and involves 16 stakeholders.
+In the PMLC, an IT project is typically expected to produce between 21 and 39 project management artefacts, would require between 48 and 60 project management activities, and would involve 16 stakeholders.
-For **major** IT projects (greater than $5M in cost) we are looking at 24 to 39 artefacts, 52 to 60 activities, and the same 16 stakeholders, though will involve more rigour and details for activities and artifact content.
 Note that in the 16 stakeholders only 5 of them are from the IT Branch (though in reality it's much more than this as I'll explain later).

 I argue that this method of managing funds for IT initiatives does the following: